 - For an arms length professional opinion – engage a registered valuer.

 - When it comes to real estate agents, take their appraisal with a grain of salt.
-Most importantly, talk to them about how they will help you maximise your profit (what you keep) from your sale.
+More importantly, talk to them about how they will help you keep the most from your sale.
 This has nothing to do with their quote.
 It’s about avoiding costly mistakes that rob your equity.
 It’s about getting the process of selling right.
 Having a proven and documented approach.
 It’s about strategy, smart marketing & skilled negotiating to ensure you get the absolute best price possible.
 While at the same time working efficiently to minimise your selling costs.
 “Smart sellers understand there is a big difference between an agent telling you a high price, and actually achieving it.”

 - Online estimates?
 Other than ‘click bait’ is just an interesting (but potentially misleading) thing to do on a Sunday evening.
 Please ignore them (along with your Rateable Value) – although we all know you’ll take a peek.

 Along with Rateable Values, they are adding another layer of confusion in the marketplace.